sb53systems/G-Code-Flow-Temperature-Controller/README.md

 This Script is free and open source,  created to prove the effectiveness of automatic nozzle temperature change during 3D printing in order to get the best Quality/Speed Optimization, and it is not intended to be a definitive solution as I believe that integrating this concept in slisers will be more effective.

-Hoping to soon find this concept in current slicers because I think it is probably the future of 3D printing.
+Hoping to soon find this concept in current slicers, because I think this will be the future of 3D printing.

 # Operation and Instructions

 Note that current Script version (bin/SB53-Systems.exe) is still under development and will be updated daily.
 The source code will be shared soon.

 Take into account that this script is supposed to work under certain conditions :